Overview of Colorectal Polyps

 Rarely, large hyperplastic polyps contain adenomas, which can be malignant.
 This type is called a mixed hyperplastic adenomatous polyp.

 Incidence and Prevalence of Colorectal Polyps

 Colorectal polyps are common, and incidence increases with age.
-Approximately 15–20% of all adults and 30% of people over the age of 50 in the United States have intestinal polyps.
+Approximately 15–20 percent of all adults and 30 percent of people over the age of 50 in the United States have intestinal polyps.
 They are more common in Western countries, perhaps due to a diet that is high in animal fat (e.g., red meat) and low in fiber.

 Men develop colorectal polyps slightly more often than women.
 Because African Americans are at an increased risk for developing colorectal cancer at a younger age, people of this race may also have a higher risk for colorectal polyps.
 Genetic (inherited) mutations found in some Ashkenazi Jews (i.e., Jews of Eastern European decent) may increase the risk for intestinal polyps and colorectal cancer.